PHPOffice/PhpSpreadsheet/Documentation/markdown/Overview/02-Architecture.md

     ->setCategory("Test result file");
 ```

-__Using fluent interfaces is not required__
+ > __Using fluent interfaces is not required__
-Fluent interfaces have been implemented to provide a convenient programming API.
+ > Fluent interfaces have been implemented to provide a convenient programming API.
 Use of them is not required, but can make your code easier to read and maintain.
-It can also improve performance, as you are reducing the overall number of calls to PHPExcel methods.
+ > It can also improve performance, as you are reducing the overall number of calls to PHPExcel methods: in the above example, the `getProperties()` method is being called only once rather than 7 times in the non-fluent version.